AnswerDotAI/gpu.cpp/README.md

 # gpu.cpp

-gpu.cpp is a lightweight library for portable low-level GPU computation directly into C++ programs.
+gpu.cpp is a lightweight library incorporating portable, low-level GPU computation code directly into the C++ code of applications and R&D projects.

-It provides a small composable set of core functions and types for GPU compute using the WebGPU API.
+It uses WebGPU in the backend and provides a small, simple set of functions and types for portable GPU computation.

 *** This project is a work-in-progress *** for now we recommend use to be limited to contributing developers and early adopters.